LearningRegistry/LearningRegistry/docs/spec/Services_and_APIs/index.rst

 Services and APIs are RESTful and bound to a particular node in the resource distribution network.
 Service descriptions include the API call (HTTP binding), the API arguments, the message payload (using the JSON-like notation), the service results (using JSON-like notation), error codes, an informative pseudo code description of a *possible* implementation, and the network node service description data.

-The `Network Node Service Description Data Model <https://docs.google.com/a/learningregistry.org/document/d/1msnZC6RU9N72Omau0F4FNBO5YCU6hZrG1kKRs_z42Mc/edit?hl=en_US#heading=h.z0spjmvlcbb9>`_ provides a machine and human readable description of the service; an instance of the description document is stored at the node that provides the service.
+The :ref:`Network Node Service Description Data Model <Network Node Service Description Data Model>` provides a machine and human readable description of the service; an instance of the description document is stored at the node that provides the service.

 Additional constraints on API attributes, HTTP bindings (headers, HTTP errors), error processing and behaviors are  described in the :doc:`Data Model and API Attributes and Behaviors <../Data_Model_and_API_Attributes_and_Behaviors/index>` part of the specification.